eLEcTRiCZiTy/ardu-setup-tool/README.md

 ###DESCRIPTION

-The *ardu-setup-tool* is a front-end for Arduino CLI and allows setup mutable arguments before compile or upload the program board.
+The *ardu-setup-tool* is a front-end for the Arduino command-line interface (CLI) and allows setup mutable arguments before compile or upload to the development board.

-The main purpose of this tool is the direct compilation and uploading of arduino projects in an integrated development environment that allows the execution of commands.
+The main purpose of this tool is the direct compilation and uploading of an arduino projects in an integrated development environment (IDE) that allows the execution of commands.

 ###ACTIONS

 *--verify*::
-	Build the sketch
+	Build the program

 *--upload*::
-	Build and upload the sketch
+	Build and upload the program

 ###OPTIONS

 *--arduino* __arduinopath__::
-	Path to arduino executable
+	Path to the arduino executable

 *--board* __package__:__arch__:__board__[:__parameters__]::
 	Identification of the development board / CPU